gl0b3/materialicons-flow/README.md

 # materialicons-flow
-Material Icons for Vaadin Flow 14+.
+Material Icons for Vaadin Flow 23.

 Source on GitHub: [materialicons-flow](https://github.com/gl0b3/materialicons-flow)

-It contains 1800+ icons, based on  [Iron Icon Vaadin addon](https://vaadin.com/directory/component/iron-icons/links).
+It contains 1800+ icons, based on  [Vaadin Icon](https://vaadin.com/docs/latest/components/icons).

 It integrates the [materialicons](https://github.com/gl0b3/materialicons) web component (Javascript / Polymer) and allows us to use it in Vaadin Flow (Java).